 And while from the earliest times the church has believed that God is impassible and incapable of suffering, in the last hundred years or so that belief has been challenged.
 After the two world wars and the horrors of the concentration camps, a number of theologians have taught that God does suffer, because saying that God is impassible suggests that he is cold and detached and indifferent to human suffering.
 And surely we don’t want a God who is unconcerned about our suffering?
 Surely we want a God who is moved by our suffering and who shares in it in some way?
 Surely what we want is a God who suffers with us and who can sympathise with us in our suffering?
 Doesn’t loving us mean he will suffer with us?
 And when such theologians looked to the Bible, they noticed those places where God showed himself to be compassionate towards the suffering of his people.
 He wasn’t indifferent to their plight or hard-hearted towards them.
 And then they looked at the cross and to the suffering of the Son of God.
 Surely God is not impassible?
 Surely he cares for us and suffers with us?
 And so, the doctrine of God’s impassibility has been challenged in the past one hundred years.

 However, let me respond to the challenge in three ways.
 And the first way is to make clear that when theologians say that God is impassible and that he does not experience emotional changes of state, they are not saying God is cold and indifferent.
 It’s just the opposite.
 God is full of love and joy and delight.
 And he is always full of love and joy and delight.
 Paul, in 1 Timothy 1, refers to God as the ‘blessed God’ which means he is eternally in a state of blessedness or delight.
 Rather than being cold and indifferent, he is eternally happy and joyful.
 And from all eternity the three persons of the Trinity have loved one another with a perfect love; and God has loved his people with an everlasting love, a love which does not end.
 So, when we say that God is impassible, we’re not saying he is cold and detached and indifferent.
 Instead we’re saying that his own blessedness and delight can never be diminished in any way; and the love he has for his people can never change.
 There is no one so powerful that they can affect God’s blessedness and there’s nothing we can do which will reduce God’s love for us.
 He loves us with an everlasting love and his love is everlasting, because neither he nor his love can change.
 So, we’re not saying God is cold and indifferent.
-We’re saying that his love and joy and delight do not and cannot change and he’s not susceptible to fear or anxiety or greed or lust or dread or unjust anger or any other emotion.
+We’re saying that his love and joy and delight do not and cannot change and he’s not susceptible to fear or anxiety or greed or lust or dread or unjust anger or any other emotion which might diminish his blessedness.

 But then, secondly, we should also remember that God uses human language in the Bible in order to communicate with us.
 Just as an adult adapts his speech when speaking to a child, and uses simple language and simple ideas which the child can understand, so God adapts or accommodates his speech when speaking to us.
 When the Bible says God regretted making us, it’s teaching us about our sinfulness.
 When the Bible says God takes delight in something, it’s telling us it is in accordance with his holy will.
 When the Bible says God is grieved by something, it’s telling us that our actions are sinful.
 When it tells us that God relented from sending disaster, it’s teaching us that he is always ready to pardon sinners who repent.
 Rather than teaching us that God’s emotions change depending on what we do, the Bible is showing us that God never changes, but he’s always holy and just and good.